ketonals7/POS_ASP/README.md

 # POS_AutomatycznaStacjaPogodowa
 Aim of the project is to create a package of software to automatic weather station.
-The measuring device is composed of Arduino microcontroller, DS18B20 (Digital Temperature Sensor), BME280 (Humidity, Temperature and Pressure Sensor), Hydreon RG-II (Rain Sensor) and
-Davis Anemometer ( Direction and Strength of Wind Sensor).
+The measuring device is composed of Arduino microcontroller, BME280 (Humidity, Temperature and Pressure Sensor), Hydreon RG-II (Rain Sensor) and Davis Anemometer ( Direction and Strength of Wind Sensor).

 ------------------------------------------------------------------------------